 Pursuant to state law, the Environmental Commission is as an advisory body to the Planning Board and Borough Commissioners on matters affecting Haddonfield's natural and built environment.
 Seven members, two alternates and a secretary serve on the Commission.
 Each of the seven members is appointed to serve for a three year term, with the Alternates serving for two year terms.
 The secretary position is not an appointed position.

 Haddonfield's Environmental Commission has participated in preparing open space plans, conducted environmental assessments, helped secure state funding for park acquisition and improvements, conducted public education efforts on a variety of topics and held annual Earth Day celebrations at the Crows Woods Nature Preserve.
-The Commission meets on the third Monday of each month in the Borough Hall Auditorium at 7:30 p.m. and interested residents are welcome.
+The Commission meets on the fourth Wednesday of each month in Room 201 at 7:30 p.m. and interested residents are welcome.

 The members are:

 Wood Burning Fireplaces, Wood Stoves, Fire pits and Chimeas Information

 Residential wood smoke is pollution and a serious health hazard, especially to our children and our elderly residents.
 Residents living downwind from a wood burner can experience significant exposure to the toxic pollutants in wood smoke, not only outside the home, but inside their homes as well.
 Wood smoke pollution can be reduced if fire wood is stored and burned properly.
 This means proper drying of the wood six months or more, splitting the dried wood into small pieces, and properly storing the wood and kindling in a covered wood shed until burned in small bright hot fires.
 Significant reduction of pollutants can be achieved if the burning is done in an EPA phase 2 certified wood stove or fireplace insert.